 - interest income

-- food or shelter that you get for free or at less than fair market value (in-kind income)
+- food and shelter that you got for free or less than their fair market value

-Certain earnings, however, do not count as income for SSI.
-Some of them are: (see full list)
+Certain earnings, however, DO NOT COUNT as income for the month such as: (see full list)

 - the first $20 of most income received in a month